Novak Djokovic: 2010: US Open final & Davis Cup crown

-After playing nearly 100 matches in 2009, Djokovic opted to skip early ATP tournaments in 2010 and began the season at the exhibition AAMI Classic, defeating Tommy Haas but losing to Fernando Verdasco and Bernard Tomic.
+After playing nearly 100 matches in 2009, Djokovic opted to skip early ATP tournaments in 2010 and began the season at the exhibition Kooyong Classic, defeating Tommy Haas but losing to Fernando Verdasco and Bernard Tomic.
 At the Australian Open, he fell to Jo-Wilfried Tsonga in the quarterfinals despite being a set away from victory.
 He then reached the semifinals in Rotterdam and won the Dubai Championships, defending an ATP title for the first time.

 In March, he led Serbia to a 3–2 win over the United States in the 2010 Davis Cup, defeating Sam Querrey and John Isner.
 After early losses in Indian Wells and Miami, he split with coach Todd Martin.

 He reached the semifinals of the Monte Carlo Masters and the quarterfinals in Rome, both times losing to Verdasco.
 At the 2010 Serbia Open, he withdrew while trailing Filip Krajinović, marking his only loss to a player ranked outside the Top 200.

 At the French Open, he lost to Jürgen Melzer in the quarterfinals after leading by two sets — the only time in his career he lost a major match from that position.
 He captured his first ATP doubles title at the Aegon Championships with Jonathan Erlich.
 At Wimbledon, he lost in the semifinals to Tomáš Berdych.

 At the Canadian Open, Djokovic reached the semifinals, losing to Federer.
 He also teamed with Nadal in doubles, marking the first pairing of world No. 1 and No. 2 players since Jimmy Connors and Arthur Ashe in 1976.
-At the US Open Djokovic saved two match points at 4-5 in the fifth set before beating Federer in the semi finals, but lost to Nadal in the final in four sets.
+At the US Open, Djokovic saved two match points at 4–5 in the fifth set before beating Federer in the semi-finals, but lost to Nadal in the final in four sets.